NCAR/TCDiag-Realtime/docs/Users_Guide/index.rst

 **Foreword: A note to METplotpy users**

-This User's Guide is provided as an aid to users of METplotpy.
-METplotpy contains packages for plotting in METplus as stand-alone, or part of METplus use case, METplus wrappers, METexpress, or METviewer.
-It is also a component of the unified METplus verification framework.
+This User's Guide is provided as an aid to users of the TCDiag-Realtime use cases.
+TCDiag-Realtime contains elaborated use cases for conducting real-time and retrospective verification workflows in METplus.
 More details about METplus can be found on the
 `METplus website <http://dtcenter.org/community-code/metplus>`_.

-It is important to note here that METplotpy is an evolving software package.
+It is important to note here that TCDiag-Realtime is an evolving software package.
 This documentation describes the |release| release dated |release_date|.
 Intermediate releases may include bug fixes.
-METplotpy is also able to accept new modules contributed by the community.
-If there is code you would like to contribute, we will gladly consider your contribution.
-Please create a post in the
-`METplus GitHub Discussions Forum <https://github.com/dtcenter/METplus/discussions>`_.
-We will determine if we will be able to include the contribution in a future version.

-**Model Evaluation Tools Plot Py (METplotpy)  TERMS OF USE - IMPORTANT!**
+**TCDiag-Realtime TERMS OF USE - IMPORTANT!**

 Copyright |copyright|
 Licensed under the Apache License, Version 2.0 (the "License");